aviswain/MicroDegree/MicroDegree/CS1/README.md

 # CS1.
 Computer Programming (Python)
 In every college Computer Science program, there are always three classes that first-year undergraduates have to take: Intro to Programming, Data Structures, and Computer Architecture.

 Depending on the university, a certain computer programming language might be favored.
 For example, at the time that I am writing this, the Ohio State University uses Java for its intro and data structures courses while UCLA uses C++.
 Although colleges might favor a certain language, it is not for the reasons you might think.
+Most of the time it is because they have been teaching the language for so long and they have put a lot of work into creating a large amount of educational material around it (exams, projects, homework, etc.).
+Also, the language still happens to be relevant...so there is no point in switching!

 ## Course Objectives
 Learn the foundational concepts of...